goisaki/my-honox-website/docs/index.md

-> If you want to run the HonoX App first, please see Quick Start
+> If you want to run the HonoX App first, please see [Getting Started](/docs/getting-started)

 # What is HonoX?